 Some handyman vendors also offer gift cards and certificates, such as: Fixer, Handy, Mr. Handyman.

 What to Know Before You Hire a Handyman

-Do Handymen need to be certified or hold professional licenses?
+Does a Handyman need to be certified or hold a professional license?

 Depending on your local ordinances for contractors and licensed professionals, handyman may only be allowed to accept projects below a certain monetary threshold.
 In California, for example, a handyman should only be engaged for projects that do not exceed $500 including parts and labor.
 California does not offer a specific licensing for handymen, as it does for specific trades such as General Contractors, Electricians, Plumbers or Painters.

 Similarly, in Hawaii, a handyman may work on projects with a $1,000 limit.
 States such as New York, Connecticut, Missouri and Texas have no state requirements for handyman licensing and do not mandate limits for work performed.
 However, each state suggests that you check local ordinances for specific rules.

 To check licensing requirements by state, be sure to visit the helpful Handyman License Requirements Guide created by Next Insurance.